 A commercial letter of credit is the most common type of letter of credit in usage.
 In fact, it is commonly known as a regular letter of credit.

 Global trade is on a rise and brings its own difficulties for all the parties involved.
 The major difficulties include each country’s different laws, different custom rules, and different languages.
 Also, a major problem is not being able to know a foreign buyer or a seller personally.
-Therefore, it becomes difficult to judge the credibility.
-It has become essential to have a common tool which gives security to both the buyer and the seller.
+Therefore, it becomes difficult to judge credibility.
+It has become essential to have a common tool that gives security to both the buyer and the seller.
 This is where the letter of credit comes into the picture.